bennettpe/fullstack-frameworks-django-website/README.md

 * [Cloud9 IDE](https://aws.amazon.com/cloud9/) is a cloud-based integrated development environment (IDE) used as development environment workspace.
 * [CSS3](https://www.w3.org/Style/CSS/Overview.en.html) is a simple mechanism for adding style (e.g., fonts, colors, spacing) to Web documents.
 * [Docutils](https://pypi.org/project/docutils/) is a Python Documentation Utilities
-* [Django](https://www.djangoproject.com/download/) is a Python-based free and open-source web framework, which follows the model-template-view architectural pattern.
+* [Django](https://www.djangoproject.com/download/) is a Python-based open-source web framework, which follows the model-template-view architectural pattern.
 * [Django-Forms-Bootstrap](https://github.com/pinax/django-forms-bootstrap) is a simple bootstrap filter for Django forms.
 * [Django-Storages](https://pypi.org/project/django-storages/) is a collection of custom storage backends for Django.
-* [Django-Phonenumber-Field](https://pypi.org/project/django-phonenumber-field/) is a  Django library which interfaces with python-phonenumbers to validate, pretty print and convert phone numbers.
+* [Django-Phonenumber-Field](https://pypi.org/project/django-phonenumber-field/) is a Django library which interfaces with phonenumbers to validate, convert phone numbers.
 * [Phonenumbers](https://github.com/daviddrysdale/python-phonenumbers) is a Python port of Google's libphonenumber library
-* [Dj-database-url](https://pypi.org/project/dj-database-url/)is a Django utility allows you to utilize the 12factor inspired DATABASE_URL environment variable to configure your Django application.
+* [Dj-database-url](https://pypi.org/project/dj-database-url/) is a Django utility to utilize the 12factor inspired DATABASE_URL env va to configure your Django app.
 * [Font Awesome](https://fontawesome.com/) is a font and icon toolkit.
 * [Git](https://git-scm.com/) open source distributed version control system.
 * [GitHub](https://github.com/) is a Web-based hosting service for version control using Git.